jiverson002/canvas-workflow/README.md

 ---
 ---

-# canvas-workflow-jekyll
+# Canvas Workflow

-Welcome to your new Jekyll theme!
+Welcome to your new Canvas Workflow!
 In this directory, you'll find the files you need to be able to package up your theme into a gem.
 Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.

 To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!